gaborcsardi/neartools/README.md

     examination results.

     -   If a dataframe has replicated ID or not.
 If yes:
-    -   A new distinct ID.
-E.g, for both people with ID = 2, the new ID are 2.0, 2.1.
-Appened before original ID column.
     -   Specific replicated ID.
 May need to report them to local DBM to double check those IDs.
+    -   A new distinct ID.
+E.g, for both people with ID = 2, the new ID are 2.0, 2.1, etc. It is appended before original ID column.
+        This new ID creation is not a recommended solution.
+It is just a temporary instrument for further other works, e.g. importing data to SQL database.

 -   *To be continued….*